ryanburda/nvim-tmux-navigator/README.md

 ![](./docs/nvim-tmux-navigator.gif)

-## Features
+## Navigation

-- Navigate between Neovim splits and tmux panes with consistent keybindings
-- Resize Neovim splits and tmux panes using the same interface
-- Automatically detects whether to move/resize within Neovim or tmux
-- Simple Lua API and user commands
+Navigation works seamlessly across Neovim and tmux boundaries.
+When you press a navigation key (default: `<C-h>`, `<C-j>`, `<C-k>`, `<C-l>`), the plugin first attempts to move to an adjacent Neovim split.
+If there's no split in that direction, it automatically moves to the adjacent tmux pane instead.
+This creates a fluid navigation experience where you never have to think about whether you're navigating within Neovim or between tmux panes.

-## Resizing Behavior
+## Resizing

 This plugin implements an intuitive resizing experience that differs from stock Neovim and tmux behavior.